 Oak Canyon Nature Center is a 59-acre natural park with a year-round stream, four miles of hiking trails, native wildlife and the John J. Collier Interpretive Center, a small museum with live animals and regional natural history exhibits.
 They offer field trips and tours year round for all ages.

 O’Neill Regional Park Nature Center – Trabuco Canyon

 O’Neill Regional Park Nature Center encompasses nearly 4,000 acres.
 Its topography and appearance varies greatly with canyon bottom land, oak woodlands, grassy meadows and shrub covered hillsides and slopes.
 At an elevation of 1,000 feet above sea level, the park enjoys warm dry summers and mild winters.
 They have a nature center for visitors and weekly family family activities such as Walk with a Naturalist and guided hikes.
 Paid overnight camping is also available.

 The Reserve at Rancho Mission Viejo – South Orange County

 The Reserve at Rancho Mission Viejo is a growing habitat reserve located in South Orange County whose mission is to preserve and enhance Reserve lands for ecological, educational, charitable, conservation, open space, scientific, and recreational uses.

-Educational programs are offered throughout the year: nature walks, butterfly counts, wildflower wanders, bat walks, astronomy nights, hikes, owl pellet workshops, morning bird walks and counts, insect and arthropod explorations, family nature walks, mistletoe and plant walks, sunrise and sunset walks, mushroom searches, tracking for kids, and more!
-They also offer school field trips for kids.
+Educational programs are offered throughout the year: nature walks, butterfly counts, wildflower wanders, bat walks, astronomy nights, hikes, owl pellet workshops, morning bird walks and counts, insect and arthropod explorations, family nature walks, mistletoe and plant walks, sunrise and sunset walks, mushroom searches, tracking for kids, and more.
+They also offer field trips for students and scout groups.